Banat (1941–1944): Post-war fate of ethnic Germans

 At the end of the war, in retribution, Partisan bands engaged in massacres of ethnic Germans, primarily in the area of present-day Vojvodina.
 Villages were wiped out, with the inhabitants either killed or forced into concentration camps, where many died of hunger or disease.
-The provisional government of Tito’s Partisan movement was the AVNOJ (Anti-Fascist Council for the Liberation of Yugoslavia).
+The provisional government of Tito’s Partisan movement was the AVNOJ (Anti-Fascist Council for the National Liberation of Yugoslavia).
 In its meeting in Belgrade on November 21, 1944, it decreed that all property of ethnic Germans residing in Yugoslavia be confiscated.
 Their Yugoslav citizenship was revoked, they no longer had any civil rights, and they were declared enemies of the people.
 Exempted were those ethnic Germans who participated in the partisan national liberation movement, and those who were not members of German ethnic societies such as the “Schwäbisch–Deutsche Kulturbund", nor declared themselves to be members of the ethnic German community.